on-keyday/utils/README.md

 + This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)
 + This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

-these note is based on OpenSSL license's advertising clause
+these note is based on OpenSSL license's advertising clause.
+But, this library not containing any code written by OpenSSL.
+Somehow the note above sounds like a joke.

 # what is included (2023/2/14)
 + async - fiber/ucontext based coroutine